-- Tack or other items owned by clients is not to be left with animal patients at the FVM, except for halters and blankets. - The FVM supplies leads for animal patients depending on the situations (muzzles and blankets are also available if required). - FVM owned tack is stored at the animal patients' stall when not in use. - All tack supplied by the FVM is cleaned and disinfected between animal patients by soaking in chlorhexidine solution.
+- Tack or other items owned by clients are not to be left with animal patients at the FVM, except for halters and blankets. - The FVM supplies lead to animal patients depending on the situation (muzzles and blankets are also available if required). - FVM-owned tack is stored at the animal patients' stall when not in use.

+• All tack supplied by the FVM is cleaned and disinfected between animal patients by soaking in chlorhexidine solution.